 - various diseases (Lupus, Rheumatoid)

-The research on whether or not running causes or worsens arthritis of the knee and has been firmly answered, but for now, it appears that running will not lead to arthritic changes.
+The research on whether or not running causes or worsens arthritis of the knee has been firmly answered.
+Running does not appear to cause or worsen the presence of osteoarthritis.

 Running does not appear to cause knee arthritis.

-As discussed in the video… it seems that our cartilage actually responds favorably to the cyclical (weight bearing) loading that running causes.
+As discussed in the video below… it seems that our cartilage actually responds favorably to the cyclical (weight-bearing) loading that running causes.

 Runners actually have a lower incidence of osteoarthritis of the knee and hip when compared to non-runners.
 Even when other variables are controlled … e.g.. most runners tend to be thinner and “healthier”.